 Students take any 12 credits of Archeology or Classics courses (including languages).
 It is strongly recommended that all students take the Archeology Practicum course.
 At least one three-credit course other than the Capstone Experience must be at the 400 level.

 Screen Media Electives

-FDM 202 Principles and Techniques of Film and Video Production

-FDM 215 The Computer as a Media Tool
+- FDM202Principles and Techniques of Film and Video ProductionFDM215The Computer as a Media Tool - Plus two of the following courses:

 ARC 405 Screening the Past